IDAES/idaes-pse/README.md

 To run tests against the core modules, unit models and DMF, and generate a coverage report, run tests in `idaes/` with the following command:

 ```
-$ pytest  # These are not guarenteed to all succeed...
+$ pytest  # Please note some tests may be skipped based on solver availability.
 ```

 If there are errors, or you are having trouble, you can use our [issue tracker on Github](https://github.com/IDAES/idaes/issues) to look for other users experiencing similar problems, or to report a new bug.